 F Sport adds its own design of alloy wheel, plus a special F Sport grille, steering wheel and pedals.
 It also gets black mirror housings, sports suspension, heated front seats, an auto-dimming rear-view mirror and rear privacy glass.
 Takumi, meanwhile, features a sunroof, LED headlights a premium navigation system, a premium Mark Levinson stereo and parking sensors at the front as well as the rear.

-The CT 200h was never a class leader dynamically and has been further outstripped in this area since launch.
-The ride quality is poor, performance is lethargic and the steering offers nothing in the way of feedback.
+The CT 200h was never a class leader dynamically and was further outstripped in this area since it launched.
+Ride quality is poor, performance is lethargic and the steering offers nothing in the way of feedback.
 Push the CT too hard and the CVT transmission responds with lots of noise but little action.
 In its favour is an incredibly quiet and refined ride at town speeds and plenty of composure on the motorway.

 Overall, the CT 200h really felt its age at the end of its time on sale, but these days it does make a good used buy thanks to its relatively low CO2 emissions, quality interior and the brand's excellent reliability record.
 Read on for the rest of our in-depth Lexus CT 200h review below...